MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 [!INCLUDE [2022_releasewave2](../includes/2022_releasewave2.md)]

 With [!INCLUDE [prod_short](includes/prod_short.md)] 2022 release wave 2, the way that you promote actions on pages or page extensions has changed.
-Promoting actions is defined in a specific section of the page definition and contains a reference to the action.
+Promoting actions is defined in a specific section of the code for a page and it contains a reference to the action.
+The new syntax provides more visibility in code, because the promoted actions are grouped in a separate section.
+And to the end user, the personalization experience is improved, adding options for promoting actions.

 In [!INCLUDE [prod_short](includes/prod_short.md)] the new action bar is enabled when the feature flag **Modern Action Bar** on the **Feature Management** page is set to *Enabled*.
 The flag can be switched off to simulate legacy behavior, but the promoted action code in the base application uses the `actionref` syntax.

-The new syntax provides more visibility in code, because the promoted actions are grouped in a separate section.
-And to the end user, the personalization experience is improved, adding options for promoting actions.

 > [!NOTE]
 > To enable personalization of the promoted area of the action bar, you must use the `actionref` syntax described below.